BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ------------------------------------------------------------------------

 ## 📖 8.2 Part 1: The 1D Case

+Demonstrating that the Shift-and-Stitch method is mathematically equivalent to using Dilated Convolutions.

 **Goal:** Prove that running Shift-and-Stitch (with a max pool stride of $s$) produces the exact same final output as setting the max pool stride to $1$ and using a dilated convolution with a rate of $r = s$.